Tom Gear: Hampton judicial appointment controversy

 In the 2007 session, Virginia General Assembly members representing Hampton reached a tentative deal to fill nominations for several Hampton judgeships that have been vacant for six years.
 Gear's insistence that his sister, Kathy Gear Owens, an attorney and substitute judge, be appointment to Hampton's Juvenile and Domestic Relations Court was one of several issues raised by Gear to hold up the appointment of the judges.
 Because the tentative deal included the appointment of his sister, Gear's fellow Senate Republicans walked off the floor in protest when the selections came up for a vote.
 Several Democrats also voted against the resolution.
 During the 2009 General Assembly Session Gear Owens finally removed her name from consideration.

 Embezzlement from American Legion Auxiliary Post 48

 In December 2019, Gear's elderly mother was indicted for embezzlement of more than $180,000 over a three-year stretch from an American Legion Women’s Auxiliary in Hampton, where she had been treasurer for more than four decades.
 According to media reports, Gear's brother Donald alleged that the money had been used to cover Tom Gear's gambling debts and losses from trading stocks on margin.
 Donald Gear further said that his brother had convinced his mother to take a reverse mortgage on her $540,000 home, eventually leaving her destitute.
 Tom Gear allegedly told his mother that he needed the money to pay for medical expenses.

 Death

-On June 13, 2018 Gear was found dead in his automobile in York County, Virginia; he had committed suicide.
+On June 13, 2018 Gear was found dead by suicide in his automobile in York County, Virginia.